openstack/api-sig/guidelines/http.rst

 * If a request contains a reference to a nonexistent resource in the body (not URI), the code should be **400 Bad Request**.
-Do **not** use **404 NotFound** because :rfc:`7231#section-6.5.4` (section 6.5.4) mentions **the origin server did not find a current representation for the target resource** for 404 and **representation for the target resource** means a URI. **422 Unprocessable Entity** is also an option for this situation but do **not** use 422 because the code is not defined in :rfc:`7231` and not standard.
-(For example, the specified flavor doesn't exist when creating a virtual machine, the code should be 400)
+Do **not** use **404 NotFound** because :rfc:`7231#section-6.5.4` (section 6.5.4) mentions **the origin server did not find a current representation for the target resource** for 404 and **representation for the target resource** means a URI.
+A good example of this case would be when requesting to resize a server to a non-existent flavor.
+The server is the resource in the URI, and as long as it exists, 404 would never be the proper response. **422 Unprocessable Entity** is also an option for this situation but do **not** use 422 because the code is not defined in :rfc:`7231` and not standard.
+Since the 400 response code can mean a wide range of things, it is extremely important that the error message returned clearly indicates that the resource referenced in the body does not exist, so that the consumer has a clear understanding of what they need to do to correct the problem.

 * If a request contains an unexpected attribute in the body, the server should return a **400 Bad Request** response.
 Do **not** handle the request as